Mr0B/Mr0B/README.md

 the stats card and the top language card use this amazing repo: https://github.com/anuraghazra/github-readme-stats.

-the quote use this repo: https://github.com/PiyushSuthar/github-readme-quotes
+the quote use this repo: https://github.com/PiyushSuthar/github-readme-quotes.

+the typing svg make use of this repo: https://github.com/DenverCoder1/readme-typing-svg